-Christmas Eve Christmas Day The Day After Christmas New Year's Day MLK Day (Staff In-Service) President's Day (Staff In-Service) Memorial Day Fourth of July (and the day after the Fourth depending on the year)
+Christmas Eve Christmas Day The Day After Christmas New Year's Day MLK Day (Staff In-Service) President's Day (Staff In-Service) Memorial Day Fourth & Fifth of July

 WHAT TO EXPECT

 Our program is here to provide your child an opportunity to create relationships with others, explore new activities and learn new skills.
 Our daily routine keeps your child active and engage through pre-selected curriculum as well as youth led activities.